zq99/titanic-dataset-analysis-sql-server/README.md

 ## How to setup

-To setup, if you have write permission on your server create a new database called 'titanic':
+Create a new database called 'titanic':
 ```
   drop database if exists titanic;
   create database titanic;